Soilmate | Organic Compost Maker For Home | Compost Maker for Home Composting

 Both techniques of composting have their pros and cons when it comes to organic solid waste management.
 Some key differences are as follows:

-The aerobic process of composting utilizes microbes which require oxygen and aerated systems for composting.
-The aerobic conditions can be maintained via variety of mechanism like turning the pile or organic material, adding vented pipes in the pile.
+- The aerobic process of composting utilizes microbes that require oxygen and aerated systems for composting.
+The aerobic conditions can be maintained via a variety of mechanisms, like turning the pile or organic material and adding vented pipes in a pile.
 The hardware required can range from simple bins to automated machinery.

 Conditions required for ideal composting

 The parameters that favor the growth of microorganisms and help degrade the organic material are required for ideal composting.
 Some of these parameters include:

 a) Particle size: A particle size of 2 to 5 cm provides a larger surface area for microbe and substrate interaction causing faster degradation of the material.

 b) Moisture: Moisture content is an important factor that dictates microbial growth.
 Less moisture content slows down microbial growth, whereas high moisture content creates an anaerobic environment with the growth of undesirable microbes and the generation of a noxious odour.

 c) Aeration: a well aerated composting system helps in the faster degradation of complex organic molecules.